mdsahilhussain/movieapp/README.md

 After making this application.
 I learned in-depth bootstrap, Lifecycle Methods, API calls, Windows Storage, Router, Adding, Deleting, Sorting, Searching, Filtering, and Pagination in React js.

 ## Core features manifested by is app 📚
- * Adding your Favorite movie form storage.
+ * Add your Favorite movie from storage.
- * Removeing your Favorite movie form storage.
+ * Removing your Favorite movie from storage.
  * Searching your specific movies
  * Sorting movies by rank, most view.

-## Technologies, libraries and frameworks:
+## Technologies, libraries, and frameworks

- Bootstrap: for building app responsiv.
+ Bootstrap: for building app responsive.

  ⚛️ React js : for building user interface

  * Lifecycle methods in class components.

  * API calls thoroug axois.

  * windows Storage like localStorage, sessionStorage.

  * .map method, .filter method

- React Router Dom : for navigat one page to another page.
+ React Router Dom: for navigating one page to another page.

-### Dependencies 📝
- * React Router Dom
- * Bootstrap
- * Axois

 ### Installing 💻
  How download all dependencies